-When Mai Le contacted us concerning her recent “near-fatal’ injury on Hawaiian Airlines, we were surprised to hear that the airline appeared to be unsympathetic to her plight.
+When Mai Le contacted our advocacy team concerning her recent “near-fatal’ in-flight injury on Hawaiian Airlines, we were surprised to hear that the airline appeared to be unsympathetic to her plight.
 We suspected there was more to the story — and that was a correct assumption.

 Le’s troubles began last year aboard a long-haul flight from Hawaii to Sydney.

-“I suffered a near fatal injury and the staff could not give a !@#$, !!”
-Le told us.
+“I suffered a near-fatal injury and the staff could not give a !@#$, !!”
+Le told me.
 “A curtain rod fell on my knee and when I requested the staff to stop attaching the rod she refused to listen.
-This beam could have easily fell on my head or my mother’s head as she was sitting right under the rod.
+This beam could have easily fallen on my head or my mother’s head as she was sitting right under the rod.
 I would like compensation under the Montreal Convention for injuries caused during a flight.”

 The value of Le’s claim? $100,000.